Communication Between Functions is Vital

 “Communication is a key part of the success of any organisation, executed through a clearly defined vision, mission and based on transparency and communication.” – Dinesh Paliwal.

 To sum up, whether you have fully established departments in your business or just one or two people representing them.
-There need to be several lines of communication between all functions.
+There needs to be several lines of communication between all functions.
 This promotes a healthy company culture where every member is aware of what each other is doing.
 It will help create many more successful decisions and reduce the likeliness of making an erroneous one.

 Trackback from your site.